aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 ## Dependencies

-If you only installed the core of Clinica, this pipeline needs the installation of **FreeSurfer 6.0** on your computer.
+If you only installed the core of Clinica, this pipeline needs the installation of [FreeSurfer](../Third-party.md#freesurfer) on your computer.

 ## Running the pipeline